SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Method

 \subsection{Transient Growth Analysis}

-In the previous section, we used local stability analysis of latent (i.e., approximate) action dynamics as a proxy for assessing the local stability of a trained agent.
-However, even when the local stability condition $\rho(\mathbf{A}_t) < 1$ is met—non-normality (i.e., $\mathbf{A}_t\mathbf{A}_t^* \neq \mathbf{A}_t^*\mathbf{A}_t$) can still induce transient growth.
+In the previous section, local stability analysis of latent (i.e., approximate) action dynamics was used as a proxy for assessing the local stability of a trained agent.
+However, even when the local stability condition $\rho(\mathbf{A}_t) < 1$ is met, non-normality (i.e., $\mathbf{A}_t\mathbf{A}_t^* \neq \mathbf{A}_t^*\mathbf{A}_t$) can still induce transient growth.
 This transient amplification, driven by the properties of $\mathbf{A}_t$, can destabilize intermediate states, amplify noise, or disrupt training.
-Due to the local nature of our stability analysis, the transient growth study becomes important for ascertaining whether a region in state-action phase space may `escape' into a region of unstable action evolution.
+Due to the local nature of stability analysis, the transient growth study is essential for ascertaining whether a region in state-action phase space may `escape' into a region of unstable action evolution.